samudary/demio-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the DemioRuby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/demio_ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the project’s codebases and ther environments is expected to follow the [code of conduct](https://github.com/samudary/demio-ruby/blob/master/CODE_OF_CONDUCT.md).